 Adapted rates should apply only to projects to be implemented in the future, not retrospectively.

-For any revision which is undertaken, there should be adequate supporting documentation to justify the adapted rates or amounts.
+For any revision which is undertaken, there should be adequate supporting documentation to justify the adapted rates or amounts available at the managing authority.

 Specific methods for determining amounts established in accordance with the Fund-specific rules